KasparEtter/ef1p/pages/index/index.md

 The biggest reason for splitting long articles into smaller ones is [search engine optimization (SEO)](https://en.wikipedia.org/wiki/Search_engine_optimization).
 It would also have the desirable side effect of allowing me to post new content more often.
-For now, I'm willing to sacrifice both in favor of making my content as useful as possible but my view on this might change in the future.
+For now, I'm willing to sacrifice both in favor of making my content as useful as possible, but my view on this might change in the future.